 About

-Charlie was a winner of the 2023 ASCAP Morton Gould Young Composer Awards; a winner of the 2021 National Young Composers Challenge, which included a world premiere by the Orlando Philharmonic Orchestra in 2022; the winner of the 2023 DeKalb Symphony Orchestra Young Composers Competition, along with a commissioning of a new work to be premiered at the 2023-24 DeKalb Symphony Orchestra season; an Honorable Mention in the 2023 BMI Composer Awards; and the 1st place winner of the Metropolitan Youth Orchestra of New York’s Emerging Composers Competition (2022-23).
+Charlie was a winner of the 2023 ASCAP Morton Gould Young Composer Awards; the 1st place winner of The 2023 American Prize in Composition, music for orchestra (high school division); the inaugural winner of the DeKalb Symphony Orchestra Young Composers Competition, which led to the commissioning and premiere of “Stilling Memory” by the DeKalb Symphony Orchestra during their 2023-24 season; a winner of the 2021 National Young Composers Challenge, which included the world premiere of Like a Single Star in the Night Sky by the Orlando Philharmonic Orchestra in 2022; an Honorable Mention in the 2023 BMI Composer Awards; and the 1st place winner of the Metropolitan Youth Orchestra of New York’s Emerging Composers Competition (2022-23).
 He has also been awarded the ASCAP Foundation Irving Berlin Summer Music Camp Scholarship (2022).

-Charlie has studied with Tak Cheung Hui, David Hodgkins, Julien Siino, and Marco Flores-Villanueva.
-His works find inspiration from composers like Lei Liang, Alfred Schnittke, Kaija Saariaho, and Tōru Takemitsu.
+Charlie has studied privately with Tak Cheung Hui, David Hodgkins, Julien Siino, and Marco Flores-Villanueva.
+His works often find inspiration from composers like Lei Liang, Kaija Saariaho, Gérard Grisey, and Alfred Schnittke.
 Some of Charlie's influences can also be found in the songs and writings of Paul Simon.

 A list of all concert works can be found on the work list page